AdmiringWorm/docs/input/en-us/licensed-extension/intune/convert.md

 > :choco-warning: **WARNING**
 >
 > By specifying the path to a pre-release package, pre-release support will be enabled for the package and its dependencies.
 However, while the package you are converting can be a pre-release, you cannot have a dependency on a pre-release package if the Chocolatey package you are converting is a stable release.
-This is the same behaviour as the [`push`](xref:intune-push) command.
+This is the same behavior as the [`push`](xref:intune-push) command.

 > :choco-info: **NOTE**
 >